nedbat/coveragepy/doc/cmd.rst

     $ coverage combine

-If the different machines run your code from different places in their file systems, coverage won't know how to combine the data.
-You can tell coverage how the different locations correlate with a ``[paths]`` section in your configuration file.
+If the different machines run your code from different places in their file systems, coverage.py won't know how to combine the data.
+You can tell coverage.py how the different locations correlate with a ``[paths]`` section in your configuration file.
 See :ref:`config_paths` for details.

 If you are collecting and renaming your own data files, you'll need to name them properly for **combine** to find them.
 It looks for files named after